UmslArchive/umslCompilersProjects/README.txt

 OPTION 2
-The state table is implemented in "table.h" and "table.cpp".
+The state table is implemented in "Table.h" and "Table.cpp".

 Author: Colby Ackerman
 Class:  CS4280 Program Translations